Table of Contents

 If your undergrads want to know how they can support, great!
 You can encourage them to:

-- Communicate with other undergrads and community members about GTFF’s fight
+- Communicate with other undergrads, parents, community members about GTFF’s fight.

-- Post on social media using #GEsDeserveDignity and #ThankYourGE hashtags
+- Post on social media using #GEsDeserveDignity and #ThankYourGE hashtags.
+Tag us on Instagram @gtff3544, or on Twitter @gtff_3544.

-- Write supportive “Letters to the Editor” for the Daily Emerald or other local outlets
+- Write supportive “Letters to the Editor” for the Daily Emerald, Insurgent, or other local outlets.

-- Attend GTFF informational pickets, work-ins, and other public events
+- Attend GTFF practice pickets, rallies, work-ins, and other public events.

-- You can also grab “I <3 my GE” buttons from the office to share with supportive students.
+- Get “I <3 my GE” buttons from the office to share with other supportive students.

 How do I talk to faculty about bargaining?

 Faculty can be another great resource for solidarity and support as we put pressure on the university.
-Here are a few suggestions and caveats about starting that conversation:
+Some suggestions:

-- GE labor helps faculty and instruction overall.
+- GE labor helps faculty, research, and instruction overall.
 They know this and we know this—make it clear that GEs are asking to be treated as the colleagues and collaborators that we are.

-- The faculty union (UAUO) faces many of the same challenges as GTFF and will also enter bargaining soon; let them know that GTFF stands in solidarity with them!
+- The faculty union (United Academics) faces many of the same challenges as GTFF and will also enter bargaining soon; GTFF’s agreement with UO will likely set the tone for UA’s negotiations later on.
+Let faculty know that GTFF stands in solidarity with them, and encourage them to see our fights as connected!

-- Remind faculty that GE wages are tied to faculty’s ability to recruit and retain competitive researchers for their labs, as teaching assistants, advisees, etc. Share GTFF’s peer institution data on competitive grad salaries with faculty members!
+- Remind faculty that GE wages are tied to faculty’s ability to recruit and retain competitive researchers for their labs, as teaching assistants, advisees, etc. Share GTFF’s peer institution data on graduate salaries!

-If faculty want to know how they can support, great!
+If faculty want to know how they can support us, great!
 You can encourage them to:

-- Make it clear to their GEs that they respect their GEs’ right to engage in legal actions to improve their pay and working conditions, up to and including striking.
+- Make it clear to GEs that they respect their right to engage in legal actions to improve their pay and working conditions, up to and including striking.

-- Communicate with other faculty and admin on campus in support of GEs
+- Communicate with other faculty and admin on campus in support of GEs, including through public statements.

-- Write supportive “Letters to the Editor” for the Daily Emerald or other local outlets
+- Write supportive “Letters to the Editor” for local news or higher ed publications.

-- Attend GTFF informational pickets, work-ins, and other public events
+- Attend GTFF practice pickets, work-ins, and other public events.

 You must be logged in to post a comment.